 Planning for Climate Change in the National Park Service

 The National Park Service (NPS) manages over 84 million acres in coastal, freshwater, and terrestrial environments in the United States.
 In September 2010, the NPS released a Climate Change Response Strategy, which includes mitigation and adaptation responses, to address projected climate change effects on these managed areas.
+The NPS has released several resources to guide climate change action on its lands, including coastal vulnerability maps and emissions reductions guidance.

 - Utilize adaptive management and scenario planning to integrate climate change into NPS planning (e.g., scenario planning case studies were developed for Joshua Tree National Park and Kaloko-Honokōhau National Historical Park at a 2007 workshop; see related case studies)